brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 GraalVM
 ------

-GraalVM is a new high performance Java VM from Oracle that can improve the performance of Minecraft.
+GraalVM is a new high performance Java VM from Oracle that can improve the performance of (modded) Minecraft.

-Unfortunately, only GraalVM Enterprise Edition comes with the full set of optimizations, and downloading it requires making a (free) Oracle account.
+Unfortunately, only GraalVM Enterprise Edition comes with the full set of optimizations, and downloading it requires making a free Oracle account.

 Register and download it here: https://www.oracle.com/downloads/graalvm-downloads.html